Top 20 Interpersonal Skills Employers Love (and Why They Do)

 Active listening enables you to take in the full message of what your speaking partner is saying and to process it on a deeper level.
 This way, you can respond and act accordingly based on the actual message.
 Some examples of specific interpersonal skills that require active listening are collaboration, persuasion, conflict management and customer service.

-Top 10 interpersonal skills
+Top 20 interpersonal skills

-There are numerous different types of interpersonal skills, and depending on the specific job, there may be more emphasis on certain skills than others.
+There are numerous types of interpersonal skills, and depending on the specific job, there may be more emphasis on certain skills than others.
 However, some interpersonal skills have proven to be highly transferable and valued across a range of different roles.
-We’ve compiled a list of ten of those skills below.
+We’ve compiled a list of 20 of those skills below.

 1. Collaboration

 Effective collaboration involves harnessing the ideas, knowledge, opinions and skills of multiple individuals to solve a problem or achieve a goal.
 And with innovation being key to business success, collaboration is a vital interpersonal skill.
-Collaborating effectively involves establishing goals and a way of working, active listening and getting everyone on the same page.
+Collaborating effectively involves active listening, establishing goals and a way of working, and getting everyone on the same page.

 2. Leadership